Chargent Connector

 Once your form has been created, and you know what types of items or services you will be selling, you are ready to begin!

-Next, go to the Connectors page, and add the Chargent into the Form Submitted portion of the timeline.
+Next, go to the Connectors page, and add the Chargent Connector to the Form Submitted portion of the timeline.
 Click Configure.

 Step 1.
 Salesforce Authentication

-Within your Chargent connector, you'll begin by selecting Connect to Salesforce unless you are using a sandbox account or a custom domain, in which case you should select the appropriate option.
+Within your Chargent Connector, you'll begin by selecting Connect to Salesforce.
+If you are using a sandbox account or a custom domain, you should select the appropriate option instead.

 Once you have selected Connect to Salesforce you will be automatically redirected to the Salesforce authentication page.